RamKanx/react-fundamentals/README.md

 git add . && git commit -m "e.g. Actualizando el branch con progreso Modulo 1" push to the server -> git push

+After the push a new branch will be seen in the github web, from there one needs to review the pull and merge and erase the temp branch.